UmairSeemab/CoTRA/README.md

+# Note before installation
+Make sure you have latest version of R installed before installing CoTRA

 # CoTRA

 CoTRA, Comprehensive Toolbox for RNA Sequencing Data Analysis, is a Shiny-based graphical interface for bulk RNA-seq and single-cell RNA-seq workflows.